-During 2022, the Compensation Committee held four meetings.
+During 2023, the Compensation Committee held four meetings.

-Each year the Compensation Committee reviews the annual salaries of, and considers annual incentive awards for, our Chief Executive Officer and our other named executive officers, who are collectively referred to as our "named executive officers," and each of whom is contained in the Summary Compensation Table for Fiscal Years 2022, 2021 and 2020 on page 34, which we refer to as the "Summary Compensation Table."
+Each year the Compensation Committee reviews the annual salaries of, and considers annual incentive awards for, our Chief Executive Officer and our other named executive officers, who are collectively referred to as our "named executive officers," and each of whom is listed in the Summary Compensation Table for Fiscal Years 2023, 2022 and 2021 on page 35, which we refer to as the "Summary Compensation Table."
 It also reviews the annual salary of each of our and our subsidiaries' other officers and employees whose proposed annual base salary is \$500,000 or more.
-Our Chief Executive Officer makes recommendations to the Compensation Committee for salary adjustments for those individuals and for the payment of annual incentive awards to all of our named executive officers.
-Annual incentive awards for our named executive officers are based upon both our performance in meeting pre-established financial objectives during our most recently completed year and an evaluation of the individual executive's performance in meeting his/her pre-established personal goals and objectives for the most recently completed year.
+Our Chief Executive Officer makes recommendations to the Compensation Committee for salary adjustments for those individuals and for the payment of annual incentive awards to all of our named executive officers (other than with respect to his own incentive award).
+Annual incentive awards for our named executive officers are based upon both our performance in meeting pre-established financial objectives during our most recently completed year and an evaluation of the individual executive's performance in meeting his/her preestablished personal goals and objectives for the most recently completed year.
 They are also based upon the recommendations of the Compensation Committee's compensation consultant, Mercer.
-Our Chief Executive Officer participates in a portion of the meetings of our Compensation Committee and our entire Board during which these various compensation issues are discussed.
-The Compensation Committee considers our Chief Executive Officer's recommendations regarding salary adjustments and payment of annual incentive awards, arrives at its own recommendations, and then, with input from the other independent members of the Board, makes its determination regarding salary adjustments and payment of annual incentive awards, including the determination of whether to exercise discretion to adjust the payment of annual incentive awards upwards or downwards based upon the achievement, or failure to achieve, non-financial personal goals and objectives (as discussed in more detail on pages 26-27 below under "Annual Incentive Program").
+Our Chief Executive Officer participates in a portion of the meetings of our Compensation Committee during which these various compensation issues are discussed.
+The Compensation Committee considers our Chief Executive Officer's recommendations regarding salary adjustments and payment of annual incentive awards, arrives at its own recommendations, and then makes its determination regarding salary adjustments and payment of annual incentive awards, including the determination of whether to exercise discretion to adjust the payment of annual incentive awards upwards or downwards based upon the achievement, or failure to achieve, non-financial personal goals and objectives (as discussed in more detail on pages 26-27 below under "Annual Incentive Program").
 The final deliberations and determinations regarding salary adjustments and payment of annual incentive awards are made at meetings without any members of management present.